Breast changes during or after pregnancy

 Sore and cracked nipples

-Sore and cracked nipples can develop if the baby does not attach to the breast correctly.
-If the baby only sucks the nipple, rather than the whole areola being in their mouth, the baby’s tongue or roof of the mouth rubs on the nipple.
-The nipples can quickly become sore and sometimes cracked.
+Nipples can become sore and cracked if the baby does not attach to the breast correctly.
+This can happen if the baby only sucks the nipple rather than the whole areola being in their mouth, as the baby’s tongue or roof of their mouth rubs on the nipple.

 Engorgement